tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-11-19-optimism-operating-system.md

 Every business is a balanced system - their strengths and successes are not **despite** their flaws but **because** of their flaws.

-I love this quote: “a problem is a point between two complex systems” (from [this article](https://nextconf.eu/2019/02/systems-thinking-our-guard-against-unintended-consequences/))
+I love this quote: *“a problem is a point between two complex systems”*{% include tufte-sn.html id="systems" content="From <a href='https://nextconf.eu/2019/02/systems-thinking-our-guard-against-unintended-consequences/'>this article on systems thinking</a>" %}

 So, to reframe our initial statement about problems - **the key when engaging clients is not to hunt for problems but to hunt for systems**.